Shiny scalps

 Unfortunately, areas with a "shiny scalp" cannot benefit from Low-Level Laser Therapy (LLLT) alone.
 The lasers simply cannot reach hair follicles in these areas, so they cannot stimulate growth.
 This includes spots caused by a number of outside factors, such as trauma, surgery, damaging hairstyling habits, or excessive pulling triggered by obsessive-compulsive disorders like trichotillomania.

 Why is that?
-In simplistic terms, a shiny bald head means there are no hair follicles.
+In simplistic terms, a bald shiny head means there are no hair follicles.
 This occurs due to increased production of epidermal growth factor (EGF), a factor responsible for cell growth stimulation and proliferation.
 Unfortunately, the cells that are stimulated and multiplying are not your hair follicles', but as implicated by its name, epidermal refers to the epidermis– the outermost layer of the skin.
 As the skin cells of your scalp multiply, inflammation occurs as a result (or occurs simultaneously).

 Here Find Out: Why does inflammation cause hair loss